Nero51908/DataToken/docs/_build/html/_sources/ContractVariables.rst.txt

 For each contract user of provider role, this mapping is important.

-* When a receiver is linked to a provider by `link`_ function, mapping value of the provider should be added by 1.
+* When a receiver is linked to a provider by :ref:`link` function, mapping value of the provider should be added by 1.

 * When the receiver has successfully called function `payAndLeave`_, the value of numberOfUsers should be decreased by 1.